 Isabel is a London based writer and broadcaster and also the founder and editor of chinadialogue.

 Admission is free but places must be booked in advance.
-Book now

 The 2018 James Cameron Memorial Lecture